Name

 Function

 This function can be used to prompt the user to select an image.
 The image will then be stored as the brush specified in id.
 If you specify Nil in the id argument, ImageRequest() will automatically choose an identifier for the brush and return the identifier to you.
+Alternatively, you can also force this function to return the content URI to the image instead of a brush by setting the FileMode tag to True (see below).

 The optional type argument allows you to specify the image source to use when prompting the user for an image.
 This can currently be set to one of the following predefined constants: